 Time is a factor.
 You have to be patient and Play The Long Game.
 When the Eagles wrote songs, they were doing it now but at the same time they were making songs for eternity.
 Focusing only on today is a trap for the artist as they then start cutting corners and trying to be Trailer Swift or whoever is in that spot today.
 Who will be remembered in 100 years?
 Bandcamp buyers want to buy an eternal story.
 Look at material that moves you and it feels “forever”.

 Use YouTube.
 YouTube and Bandcamp have a pretty decent synergy.
 Bandcamp is sound, YouTube is vision.
 YouTube also happens to be the top search engine for music.
 Be there.
 Not like a desperate crack whore but showing the right people who you are and the message they are hoping to hear.
 Link that back to your Bandcamp (and website).
 Your hope on the toob is to get served up against similar material.
 I know that is hard but if the bot sees Tangerine Dream fans also watching my videos, I get served up against anything related to TD.

 Keep Releasing.
 There is nothing like having a whole page full of releases on the front of your Bandcamp.
-An act with a body of work over a long time is for a more attractive than one with a few scraps.
-The only exception being if you are Joy Division – but to do that you have toe be spectacularly dead which includes a degree of fame already.
+An act with a body of work over a long time is far more attractive than one with a few scraps.
+The only exception being if you are Joy Division – but to do that you have to be spectacularly dead which includes a degree of fame already.
 Doh!
 So best to work and release regularly as you build your artist opus.

 Oh and don’t forget to remind people that payment for the pleasure that you have given them is appreciated.
 There is no shame in politely asking for the sale.